gamemanual0/gm0/source/docs/appendix/glossary.rst

     Bore
         The bore refers to the shape of the opening that the shaft is inserted into.
-        For example, the bore for a 5 mm hex shaft is the hexagonal shape.
+        For example, the bore for a 5 mm hex :term:`shaft` is the hexagonal shape.
         “Stripping the bore” means that over time, the bore will lose its hexagonal shape, and become close to a circular shape,